Wary of official virus claims, Russians brace for worst

 While President Vladimir Putin has reassured the public that the virus pandemic is under control, many Russians instinctively distrust the official claims and fear the true situation is much worse.

-They look back to past disasters from the 1986 Chernobyl nuclear explosion to 2010 forest fires, when the initial official reaction was to cover up the truth.
+They look back to past disasters, from the 1986 Chernobyl nuclear explosion to 2010's forest fires, when the initial official reaction was to cover up the truth.

-In this case, Russia reacted quickly in late January as the virus epidemic raged in China, closing its border that runs for 4,200-kilometres (miles) and banning entry to most Chinese citizens including tourists.
+Russia reacted quickly in late January as the epidemic raged in China, closing its border that runs for 4,200-kilometres (2,600 miles) and banning entry to most Chinese citizens.

-As late as March 6, Russia had only 10 cases on its soil.
-But the numbers then began rising swiftly and on a single day on Wednesday leapt by 29 percent to 147.
+As late as March 6, Russia had only 10 confirmed cases.
+But the numbers then began rising swiftly.
+By Thursday, the total was 199 across 23 regions.

+Health officials on Thursday also announced the first death of a Russian with COVID-19, attributing it first to pneumonia and then a blood clot.

-Putin said Wednesday that "the situation in our country looks a lot better" than in other European countries with thousands of cases.
+Putin has been upbeat on Russia's situation, saying this week it "looks a lot better" than in other European countries and is "generally under control".

-Touring a centre set up to monitor the pandemic on Tuesday he said the "situation is generally under control" in Russia and outbreaks of infection had been contained.

-Yet few of the measures being imposed are national in scale -- except the total closure of entry to foreigners in force from Wednesday.
+From Wednesday, Russia closed its borders to foreigners and Russians entering from any foreign country must now self-isolate.
+All schools will close for three weeks from Monday.

-Moscow, the country's largest city with by far the highest number of cases, and a few other cities have limited the size of public gatherings and ordered school closures.
-But most Russians are not facing drastic changes to their way of life.
+Moscow, the largest city with the highest number of cases, and a few other cities have also limited the size of public gatherings.

-The message that the government is putting out is clear: "There's no reason to panic.
-And all the measures we are now taking are preventative," said Deputy Prime Minister Tatyana Golikova, who is responsible for health.
+But most Russians are not facing drastic changes to their way of life yet and the government is seeking to reassure the public.

+"There is no reason for panic...
+We will deal with this threat," Prime Minister Mikhail Mishustin told a government meeting on Thursday.

 - Empty shelves -

-Nevertheless, the public anxiety is very real.
-Since the start of the week, images of empty supermarket shelves have circulated on social media and many have retreated to their dachas, traditional summer houses in the countryside.
+Nevertheless, public anxiety is mounting.
+Since the start of the week, images of empty supermarket shelves have circulated on social media and many people have retreated to their dachas, traditional summer houses in the countryside.

+Many question the official number of confirmed cases and believe it is an underestimate

+In the second largest city of Saint Petersburg, around 4,000 people asked to be tested for the virus in just one day, deputy governor Oleg Ergashev said on Thursday, but broad testing of those not at high risk is not currently being carried out.

 "I'm not afraid of this epidemic but I've bought two packs of buckwheat.
-It's our mentality to distrust what they're saying on television," said 47-year-old Svetlana Andropova, a customer at a supermarket in the second-largest city of Saint Petersburg, stocking up on a traditional staple food.
+It's our mentality to distrust what they're saying on television," said 47-year-old Svetlana Andropova, a customer at a supermarket in Saint Petersburg, stocking up on a traditional staple food.

-French hypermarket company Auchan, which has numerous stores in Russia, confirmed to AFP that "there's been growth in the demand for non-perishable goods," while not on the scale seen in western Europe.

-Russia's X5 Group, the country's largest food retailer, said it was replenishing stocks of essential foods up to four times as frequently as usual.
+Supermarkets have told AFP there is some evidence that people are stocking up on goods.

 - Conflicting figures -